firezone/firezone/rust/linux-client/README.md

 1. Generate a new Service account token from the "Actors -> Service Accounts" section of the admin portal and save it in your secrets manager.
 The Firezone Linux client requires a service account at this time.
-1. Ensure the `TOKEN=<service_account_token>` environment variable is set securely in your client's shell environment.
+1. Ensure the `FIREZONE_TOKEN=<service_account_token>` environment variable is set securely in your client's shell environment.
 The client requires this variable at startup.
 1. Set `FIREZONE_ID` to a unique string to identify this client in the portal, e.g. `export FIREZONE_ID=$(uuidgen)`.
 The client requires this variable at